nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

 WIP: still formulating my summary and transfering my notes.
 I read this book many years ago, but after going through my highlights, I realized that it deserves a fresh read.
 The way I read books changed a lot after reading it the first time, but I completely forgot that it's the reason for that.

 ## My Processed Notes To Be Categorized
-(put as a note on one of hte entries) Francis Bacon once remarked that “some books are to be tasted, others to be swallowed, and some few to be chewed and digested.”
+(put as a note on one of the entries) Francis Bacon once remarked that “some books are to be tasted, others to be swallowed, and some few to be chewed and digested.”
 Reading a book analytically is chewing and digesting it.

+During analytical reading, your notes will be mostly about author's concepts and yours.
+They're conceptual notes.

+During syntopical reading, your notes will be mostly about many authors' concepts and the shape the discussion (unbeknownst to them).
+These are dialectical notes.

+Any art or skill is possessed by those who have formed the habit of operating according to its rules.

+Eeach of inspectional, analytical and syntopical reading are complex acts.
+You must master each step of each level before attempting to do them as a whole.
+For example, first master how to find keywords separately from how to find key sentences, from how to find arguments.
+This will take time as you'll have to read each section multiple times.
+But as you do that over and over, you'll start noticing that in one read, you're able to ids all three in one reading.
+You'll also be able to combine stages together, not just steps of a stage.
+See note below about learning complex tasks.

-### Basic Rules
+ ### Basic Rules of Reading
-* Most books should only be read inspectionally (you want information or to be entertained).
-Analytical and syntopical reading only apply to books that are over your head[^1] and worth reading (you want understanding).
+* Most books should only be read inspectionally.
+Analytical and syntopical reading only apply to books that are over your head[^1] and worth reading.
+* Every page and passage in a book should be read no more slowly than it deserves, and no more quickly than you can read it with satisfaction and comprehension.
+Applies to inspectional[^2] & analytical reading.
+* A demanding reader is one who has formed the habit of asking the four basic questions and knows how to answer them precisely and accurrately.

 [^1]: you must distinguish between a bad book and one that is over your head.
 They're both hard to read.
+[^2]: you'll naturally be faster than in analytical here, because you keep going even if you didn't understand much at a slower rate of reading.

 ### Levels of Reading
 1. Elementary